2021 Update Regarding Research Related to Nickel Content Based on Type of Farming - in a nutshell: go organic if you

 ACNE?
 BREAKOUTS?
 CUT OUT THE DAIRY

 I'll be honest.
 I thought it was a myth that eating dairy caused blemishes.
 I never had true acne but I would definitely get breakouts and, as anyone who breaks out knows, they're super annoying!
 Dermatologists I went to gave me drying topical creams and cortisone shots into a blemish as a means of last resort but they didn't really help.
 Last year, I did a lot of research into how horrible, inhumane and unsafe the dairy industry is and went dairy-free cold turkey.
 It was NOT easy.
 I used to eat a lot of cheese and I love lattes.
 However, I found great substitutes and stuck with it.
 And, yes, you have to cut out goat milk, too.
 It's all dairy, not just cow milk.
 One unintended but very welcome consequence was that my face became much clearer.
 It took about 4 months for me before I saw the results, so have patience and stick with it.
 If you want to go low nickel, you're going to want to avoid no-dairy "milks" made from nuts or soy.
 Your best bets will be (white) rice milk and coconut milk (coconut is a fruit, or, more specifically, a "drupe," not a nut).* My favorite "milks" for taste and consistency are Hemp milk (I make my own from hemp seeds and water in a blender - delicious and so much protein!) and watermelon seed milk - you get watermelon seed butter and blend a dollop with water (hello antioxidants!) and Ripple, which is a yellow pea derived milk.
 It tastes, looks and acts just like cow's milk.
-I have no negative reaction to it but some people with severe nickel allergies might because peas can have a lot nickel in them depending on where they're grown, the soil, etc. So, if you have a nickel allergy or just want to cut out heavy metal foods, cut them out and then test yourself with Ripple and, if there's no reaction, yay!
+I have no negative reaction to Ripple but some people with severe nickel allergies might because peas can have a lot nickel in them depending on where they're grown, the soil, etc. So, if you have a nickel allergy or just want to cut out heavy metal foods, cut them out and then test yourself with Ripple and, if there's no reaction, yay!
 You're good to go!
 More at http://ripplefoods.com.